A package from the bush

 The Near Threatened Yellow-footed Rock-wallaby has also been spotted on Boolcoomatta in South Australia.

-We look after these wallabies by destocking properties, controlling feral herbivores, and baiting and shooting feral predators like foxes.
+We look after these wallabies by destocking properties, controlling feral herbivores, and controlling feral predators such as foxes.
 By reintroducing fire regimes more akin to traditional practices, we’re helping restore grasslands that provide food for wallabies.